 After discussing our thoughts about the last glass, it was time for the big reveal.
 This was my first time participating in a blind tasting, and I really enjoyed the experience of guessing what varietals of wine were in each glass.
 Additionally, after each wine was revealed, Jim gave a little more insight into each wine and the location it was from.

-The behind the scenes look into the wine cellar and opportunity to taste with a certified Sommelier was fantastic.
+- The behind the scenes look into the wine cellar and the opportunity to taste with a certified Sommelier was fantastic.

 The selection was amazing, and I enjoyed each wine very much, some more than others, but definitely tasted some new wines I will consider in the future.